mathyouf/blog/networking-fundraising.md

 ## Life Building

-I'm starting to consider how wrong I might be about hating it.

 People needs homes, and food, and internet, at the very least, to do anything.
 If we lived in the garden of eden I imagined in the previous section that would still be true.

 Wouldn't it be great if people could build the things they'd be truly best at building, with a group of people they'd be best at building it with, in a setting that is best?